Nashchou/MultiGPrompt/README.md

 - **data/**: contains data we use.
 - **modelset/**: contains pre-trained model we use.
-- **MutilGPrompt_CoraCiteseer_node/**: implements pre-training and downstream tasks for Cora and Citeseer.
+- **MutilGPrompt_CoraCiteseer_node/**: implements pre-training and node level downstream tasks for Cora and Citeseer.
-- **MutilGPrompt_TU_node/**: implements pre-training and downstream task for ENZYMES and PROTEINS.
+- **MutilGPrompt_TU_node/**: implements pre-training and node level downstream task for ENZYMES and PROTEINS.
-- **MutilGPrompt_TU_graph/**: implements pre-training for BZR and COX2, downstream task for BZR,COX2,ENZYMES,PROTEINS.
+- **MutilGPrompt_TU_graph/**: implements pre-training for BZR and COX2,graph level downstream task for BZR,COX2,ENZYMES,PROTEINS.

 ## Package Dependencies